New Japan PM to send envoys to South Korea amid territory dispute

-SEOUL/TOKYO (Reuters) - New Japanese Prime Minister Shinzo Abe will send envoys to meet South Korean President-elect Park Geun-hye next month, a spokeswoman for Park said, a sign of Japan reaching out to its neighbor despite feuds over territory and wartime history.
+SEOUL/TOKYO, Dec 28 (Reuters) - New Japanese Prime Minister Shinzo Abe will send envoys to meet South Korean President-elect Park Geun-hye next month, a spokeswoman for Park said, a sign of Japan reaching out to its neighbour despite feuds over territory and wartime history.

 Public broadcaster NHK reported on Friday that LDP senior lawmaker Takeo Kawamura would join Nukaga in the delegation.

-Despite their close economic ties, Tokyo’s relations with its East Asian neighbors Seoul and Beijing have long been overshadowed by Japan’s militaristic past.
+Despite their close economic ties, Tokyo’s relations with its East Asian neighbours Seoul and Beijing have long been overshadowed by Japan’s militaristic past.

 Japanese Chief Cabinet Secretary Yoshihide Suga on Thursday fell short of confirming Japan will uphold a landmark 1993 government statement acknowledging that Asian women were forced into sex slaves at wartime Japanese military brothels.